Part 4: How the Fawn Response or Fawning Works in Your Body

 Up next:

-If this helped you recognize yourself with more compassion than judgment, let that matter.
+I hope this helped you recognize yourself with more compassion than judgment.

 Nothing about your response was random.

-Your system adapted — brilliantly — to keep you safe.
+Your system adapted brilliantly to keep you safe.
+It's remarkable, really.

 receive Soul Vitamins, my free daily reflections for nervous-system softening